Bayesian methods to overcome the winner's curse in genetic studies: Application study

-{\bf Example IV } In the fourth setting of the on-going GWA study of longitudinal repeated quantitative measures of phenotype HbA1c in the Diabetes Control and Complications Trial (DCCT) samples, a significant locus (at $\alpha=5 \times 10^{-8}$) was identified in the conventional treatment group with 667 samples near SORCS1 (rs1358030 with p-value = $4.66\times 10^{-9}$).
-The association test is obtained via regression analysis of the average log(HbA1c) value vs.\ SNP with additive genotype coding.
-The naive estimate of the regression coefficient for rs1358030 is 0.045.
-However, the estimate obtained from the intensive treatment group with 637 samples was 0.005.
-Note that for the intensive treatment group, only the measures at the eligibility time-point (i.e.\ before the starting of the two different treatments) were used for the regression analysis so that the two groups are comparable and the intensive treatment group could be used as a replication dataset.
-Both the {\bf MLE} and the {\bf B.BMA} fail to produce estimates close to the replicated value, as seen in Table \ref{tb:pater}.
-However, the conservative Bayesian estimate produced by {\bf B.L} is close to the replicated value.
-In practice, one would tend to use {\bf B.L} or {\bf B.H} based on a number of factors, some of which may be hard to quantify here.
-Certainly, a cautious researcher may lean more towards using the estimates produced by {\bf B.L}.
+In the fourth setting of the GWA study of longitudinal repeated quantitative measures of phenotype HbA1c in the Diabetes Control and Complications Trial (DCCT) samples, a significant locus (at $\alpha=5 \times10^{-8}$) was identified in the conventional treatment group with 667 samples near SORCS1 (rs1358030 with $p$-value${} = 4.66\times10^{-9}$).
+The association statistic was obtained via regression analysis of the average log (HbA1c) value vs. SNP with an additive genotype coding.
+The GWAS was performed on 841,342 SNPs, genotyped by the Illumina 1M BeadArray assay, that passed a set of quality control criteria [details in \citet{paterson}].

+The na\"ive estimate of the regression coefficient for rs1358030 is 0.045.
+However, the estimate obtained from the intensive treatment group with 637 samples is 0.005 (Table~\ref{tab5}).
+Note that for the intensive treatment group, only the measures at the eligibility time-point (i.e.,\ before the starting of the two different treatments) were used for the regression analysis so that the two groups are comparable and the intensive treatment group could be used as a replication data set.